coveooss/connectivity-library/APP Direct/README.md

-# How to index App Direct content into Coveo platform using the Generic REST API Connector
+# Indexing App Direct using the Generic REST API Connector

-Indexing is done using the Generic REST API.
 Permissions can't be indexed.

-There are two possible calls :
+There are two possible calls:

 Main call : Returns the list of available apps : https://apps.<customer>.com/api/marketplace/v1/listing Products call : Returns more details on each app : https://apps.